Direct Speech Translation for Automatic Subtitling: Data

-For the constrained experiments, we use MuST-Cinema~\cite{karakanta-etal-2020-must}, the only publicly available subtitling corpus containing the source speech .
-The supported language pairs are en-\{de, es, fr, it, nl, pt, ro\} and the audio content comes from TED talks.
+For the comparison between cascade and direct architectures (\S\ref{subsec:direct_vs_cascade}), we train the models in a controlled and easily reproducible data setting by using MuST-Cinema v1.1, the only publicly available subtitling corpus also containing the source speech.
+It covers one general domain (TED talks), and 7 language pairs, namely en$\rightarrow$\{de, es, fr, it, nl, pt, ro\}.
+The number of hours in the training set of each language pair is shown in the first row of Table \ref{tab:data_hours}.

-For the unconstrained experiments, we experiment with two language pairs: English$\rightarrow$German (en-de) and English$\rightarrow$Spanish (en-es).\footnote{We select these two language pairs due to, respectively, a different and similar word ordering with respect to the source.} For training, we use MuST-Cinema, two ST datasets, Europarl-ST \citep{europarlst} and CoVoST2 \citep{wang2020covost}, and three ASR datasets, namely: CommonVoice \citep{ardila-etal-2020-common}, TEDlium \cite{tedlium}, and VoxPopuli \citep{wang-etal-2021-voxpopuli}.
-The ASR corpora are translated using the publicly available Helsinki-NLP MT models \citep{TiedemannThottingal:EAMT2020} and we also filter out spurious data with a very high or very low transcript/translation character ratio following \citep{gaido-etal-2022-efficient}.
-The system is trained on the aforementioned corpora and then fine-tuned on the same data segmented using the multimodal model by \citet{segmenter}, which takes audio and unsegmented text as input and produces segmented text with \eob~and \eol.
+For the comparison with production tools (\S\ref{subsec:production-results}), we experiment in a more realistic unconstrained data scenario and we focus on en$\rightarrow$de, and en$\rightarrow$es.\footnote{We select these two language pairs due to, respectively, a different and similar word ordering with respect to the source.} For training, we use MuST-Cinema, two ST datasets -- Europarl-ST \citep{europarlst} and CoVoST2 \citep{wang2020covost} -- and three ASR datasets -- CommonVoice \citep{ardila-etal-2020-common}, TEDlium \cite{tedlium} and VoxPopuli \citep{wang-etal-2021-voxpopuli}.
+We translate the ASR corpora with the Helsinki-NLP MT models \citep{TiedemannThottingal:EAMT2020} and filter out data with a very high or low transcript/translation character ratio, as per \citep{gaido-etal-2022-efficient}.
+The use of automatic translations as targets, also known as sequence-level knowledge distillation \citep{kim-rush-2016-sequence}, is a popular data augmentation method used in the most recent IWSLT evaluation campaigns \citep{anastasopoulos-etal-2021-findings,anastasopoulos-etal-2022-findings} to enhance the performance of ST systems.
+Since none of the training sets, except for MuST-Cinema, includes the subtitle boundaries (\eob~and \eol) in the target translation, we automatically insert them by employing the publicly-released multimodal and multilingual segmenter by \citet{segmenter}.
+The segmenter takes the source audio and the unsegmented text as input and outputs the segmented text i.e., containing \eob~and \eol.
+By doing this, we can train our system to jointly translate from speech and segment into subtitles without the need for manually-curated subtitle targets, which are hard to find and costly to create.
+The number of training hours is reported in Table \ref{tab:data_hours}.

-The models are tested both in- and out-of-domain.
-For in-domain testing, we use the MuST-Cinema test set, for which we adopt both the original audio segmentations (for reproducibility) and the more realistic automatic segmentations obtained by applying SHAS \citep{tsiamas2022shas} to the original test videoclips.
-Moreover, we test on two new out-of-domain (en$\rightarrow$es,de) test sets\footnote{The test sets will be released upon acceptance.} segmented with SHAS and with audio cleaned using Veed\footnote{\url{https://www.veed.io/}}.
-All the details about the new test sets are provided below.